aymericbeaumet/run/docs/user-guide/tagging.md

 It is common to have different kinds of task in a single Runfile.
 You can use tags to only run a specific subset of the tasks.
 Commands will be executed in the order they are defined.

 ## Add tags

+This is an example of how you can add tags to commands.
+It is load as the `run.toml` used by the snippets below.

 ```toml
 [[run]]